Mikeost/github-profile-explorer/README.md

 - Fetch public details about GitHub users and organizations.
 - List repositories and their details.
-- Perform various actions through a simple command-line interface.
+- Performing various actions through a simple, elegant terminal interface.

 ## Usage